 Zoning: Policymakers should utilize affordable housing districts, inclusionary zoning, density bonuses, and other zoning regulations that promote the construction of good-quality affordable housing.

-States should encourage changes in local zoning regulations to permit the development and location of accessory dwelling units, manufactured homes, multifamily projects, shared housing, and other alternative housing arrangements consistent with appropriate planning practices and fair housing laws.
+States should encourage changes in local zoning regulations to permit the development and location of accessory dwelling units A small house or apartment that shares a single-family lot with a larger primary dwelling.
+As an independent living space, an ADU is self-contained, with its own kitchen or kitchenette, bathroom, and sleeping area.
+It can be located within, attached to, or detached from the main… , manufactured homes, multifamily projects, shared housing, and other alternative housing arrangements consistent with appropriate planning practices and fair housing laws.